zacsketches/deployer-service/README.md

 3. Create a GitHub Release associated with the tag
 4. Upload the compiled binary (deployer-service) as a release asset

-NOTE - Builds using CGO_ENABLED=0 to ensure compatibility with Amazon Linux 2.
+NOTE 1 - Builds using CGO_ENABLED=0 to ensure compatibility with Amazon Linux 2.
+NOTE 2 - There is a small utility script `bin/latest.sh` that can be used to determine the latest tag in the repository.
+It can be run with `bash bin/latest.sh`.

 ✅ Example
 ```bash